-"Some supervisors are just sectors.
-Just for use of a better word, they're just a puppet used by the management to try and achieve unrealistic lead times or unrealistic things on site and don't want to hear any input from the people that are actually doing the job, they just want it done.
+"Some supervisors are just "Some supervisors and achieve unrealistic lead times or unrealistic things on site and don't want to hear any input from the people that are actually doing the job, they just want it done.
 And other supervisors will actually work with you and understand that the management are ridiculous in what they're asking, but this is-there's good supervisors and bad with every job.
 And fortunately, I've had a few good ones."
 (FIFO worker quote)